theo-michel/agent-manangement-software/README.md

 You can use our template to kick-start your project or streamline your efforts to secure funding.
 Starting with a strong foundation can make your product more resilient and allow you to focus on what matters most: delivering value to your customers.

 If our template has been part of your journey, we'd love to hear about it!
-Share your story with us, and we’ll help spread the word about your project through our social media channels, giving it a broader reach.
+Share your story with us, and we'll help spread the word about your project through our social media channels, giving it a broader reach.

 Please email us at contact@vintasoftware.com telling us more about how our template helped you boost your project.